Daily Timetable & Clubs

 At Westerings Primary Academy, the children enjoy learning a wide range of skills through a topic-based approach.
 Lessons are split into sessions of no longer than an hour to maintain a challenging pace and excitement for learning.
 Each day includes a lesson of Literacy, Numeracy and a focus on the development of Mental Maths, Multiplication Tables, Handwriting, Phonics, Grammar, etc. The morning sessions are punctuated with a 15 minute playtime.

 In the afternoons, classes explore other skills like Geography, History, Art, Science, RE etc.

 During the week, the children spend at least 2 hours on Physical Education.
 All classes have Circle Time/PHSCE(Personal, Health, Social and Citizenship Education).
 French is also introduced from the end of KS1 onwards.

-Lunchtimes are staggered to ensure children have a comfortable lunchtime with no waiting times.
+Lunchtimes are staggered to ensure children have a comfortable lunchtime with few waiting times.

 Extra-Curricular Activities (Clubs)

 Many children participate in clubs before school, during lunchtime and after school.